MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-virtual-agent.md

 An HTTP Response action must be used to return outputs to the bot.
 This template provides an example on how to return 2 output parameters to the bot, a String and a Number:

 ![Microsoft Automate flow template outputs](media/FlowHttpResponseOutputs.jpg)

 Note that both Body and Response Body JSON Schema sections must be filled out in HTTP Response action:

 HTTP Response Body:

 ![Microsoft Automate flow template outputs - Body](media/Body.jpg)

-HTTP Response Body JSON Schema (under advanced options)
+HTTP Response Body JSON Schema (under advanced options):

 ![Microsoft Automate flow template outputs - Body Schema](media/HttpResponseBodySchema.jpg)

 {